Karimka0/FindEulerPath/README.md

 ### Example 3: Non-Euler Graph
 **Input**:
 ```
-Enter the number of vertices in the graph: 3
+Please, enter the number of vertices in the graph: 3
-Enter the adjacency matrix for the graph:
+Please, enter the adjacency matrix for the graph line by line:
 0 1 1
 0 0 0
 0 0 0